lukehoang1905/social-platform-mongo-express/README.md

 ### User authentication and managing account (UserFlow)

 1. User can create account with email and password ✅
-2. User can login with email and password
+2. User can login with email and password ✅
-3. User can see a list of all users
+3. User can see a list of all users ✅
-4. User can see other user's information by id
+4. User can see other user's information by id ✅
-5. Owner can see own user's information
+5. Owner can see own user's information ✅
-6. Owner can update own account profile
+6. Owner can update own account profile ✅
-7. Owner can deactivate own account
+7. Owner can deactivate own account ✅
+8. Rocket Owner update password
+9. Rocket Password confirm when update

 ### CRUD post with friend only access (PostFlow)